 In many developing countries, reliance on solid fuels (like biomass and coal for cooking and heating, and the use of kerosene for lighting) increases air pollution in homes, harming the health of those exposed.
 WHO estimates that more than 2.3 billion people rely on these types of fuels.
 Most of these effects are felt in parts of Asia and sub-Saharan Africa, where burning biomass for cooking is especially prevalent.

-Reducing air pollution is tied to the achievement of the Sustainable Development Goals (SDGs) , and directly affects the achievement of SDG 2: Zero Hunger , SDG 3: Good Health and Wellbeing ,SDG 7: Affordable and Clean Energy, SDG 11: Sustainable Cities and Communities, and SDG 13: Climate Change.
-It indirectly impacts the achievement of many other SDGs: SDG 3: Good Health and Wellbeing, SDG 7: Affordable and Clean Energy, SDG 11: Sustainable Cities and Communities, and SDG 13: Climate Change.
-It indirectly impacts the achievement of many other SDGs.
+Reducing air pollution is tied to the achievement of the Sustainable Development Goals (SDGs) (see question 3), and directly affects the achievement of SDG 2: Zero Hunger, SDG 3: Good Health and Wellbeing, SDG 7: Affordable and Clean Energy, SDG 11: Sustainable Cities and Communities, and SDG 13: Climate Change.
+It indirectly impacts the achievement of many other SDGs (see more on questions 3 and 25).

-From past and current experience, we know that much of human caused air pollution is preventable, and as the examples show, reducing air pollution will provide additional benefits like healthier and more productive lives, a healthier natural environment, poverty alleviation and increased shared prosperity.
+From past and current experience, we know that much of human-caused air pollution is preventable, and as the examples show, reducing air pollution will provide additional benefits like healthier and more productive lives, a healthier natural environment, poverty alleviation and increased shared prosperity.

 For more information see here: